 Interactive Brokers' affiliate IB Global Investment LLC became one of our major shareholders in June 2018, which holds more than 5% of our total share capital as of the date of this prospectus.
-Our New Zealand operating entity, Top Capital Partners, entered into a Consolidated Account Clearing Agreement with Interactive Brokers LLC in November 2016.
+Top Capital Partners entered into a Consolidated Account Clearing Agreement with Interactive Brokers LLC in November 2016.
 Under this agreement, Top Capital Partners maintained consolidated accounts with Interactive Brokers while Interactive Brokers providing execution and clearing services for such consolidated accounts.
 Top Capital Partners was solely responsible for the solicitation, opening, approval and monitoring of all consolidated accounts.
-Top Capital Partners was required to provide a US\$10,000 application deposit as well as commissions and fees to Interactive Brokers equal to Interactive Brokers' standard commission and fees.
+Top Capital Partners was required to provide a US\$10,000 application deposit as well as commissions and fees to Interactive Brokers' standard commission and fees.
 All securities, cash, investment, collateral and property held by or on behalf of Interactive Brokers for our consolidated accounts are subject to a perfected first priority lien and security interest in the favor of Interactive Brokers to secure the performance of our obligations and liabilities under the agreement.
 Either party may terminate this agreement at any time.

 Top Capital Partners entered into a Fully Disclosed Clearing Agreement with Interactive Brokers LLC in November 2016 whereby Top Capital Partners introduced accounts to Interactive Brokers on a fully disclosed basis in return of Interactive Brokers providing execution and clearing services for such fully disclosed accounts.
 Under this agreement, Interactive Brokers was responsible for the opening, approval, monitoring and supervision of the fully disclosed accounts including KYC procedures while we are required to perform certain additional KYC functions.
-Top Capital Partners was required to provide a US\$10,000 application deposit for each account as well as commissions and fees to Interactive Brokers.
-Interactive Brokers' share of the commissions and fees collected for transaction in the fully disclosed accounts were remitted periodically to Top Capital Partners.
-All the property held by or on behalf of Interactive Brokers for our fully disclosed accounts are subject to a perfected first priority lien and security interest in the favor of Interactive Brokers to secure the performance of our obligations and liabilities under the agreement.
+Top Capital Partners was required to provide a US\$10,000 application deposit as well as commissions and fees to Interactive Brokers.
+Interactive Brokers' share of the commissions and fees collected for transaction in the fully disclosed accounts were equal to its standing commission and fees.
+The remainder of the commissions and fees collected for the fully disclosed accounts were remitted periodically to Top Capital Partners.
 Either party may terminate this agreement at any time.